The B-52s: 1976–1979: Formation and early years

-They formed as "the B-52's" in 1976 when Cindy Wilson, Ricky Wilson (her elder brother), Pierson, Strickland, and Schneider held an impromptu jam session after sharing a flaming volcano drink at a Chinese restaurant in Athens, Georgia.
+The group formed in 1976 when Cindy Wilson, Ricky Wilson (her elder brother), Pierson, Strickland, and Schneider held an impromptu jam session after sharing a flaming volcano drink at a Chinese restaurant in Athens, Georgia.
 When they first jammed, Strickland played guitar and Ricky Wilson played congas.
 They later played their first concert (with Wilson on guitar) in 1977, on North Milledge Avenue in Athens, at a Valentine's Day party for their friends.
-The venue is now a private residence.
+The venue later became a private residence.

-The name "B-52's" comes from a particular beehive hairdo resembling the nose cone of the aircraft, which Pierson and Cindy Wilson wore in performances during the band's first decade.
+The name "B-52s" comes from a particular beehive hairdo resembling the nose cone of the aircraft, which Pierson and Cindy Wilson wore in performances during the band's first decade.
 Other names the band considered were the Tina-Trons and Fellini's Children.
 Strickland suggested the name after a dream he had of a band performing in a hotel lounge.
-In the dream, he heard someone whisper in his ear that the band's name was "the B-52's".
+In the dream, he heard someone whisper in his ear that the band's name was "the B-52s".

-The band's quirky take on the new wave sound of its era was a combination of dance and surf music set apart from their contemporaries by thrift-store chic and the unusual guitar tunings Ricky Wilson used.
+The band's quirky take on the new-wave sound of its era was a combination of dance and surf music set apart from their contemporaries by thrift-store chic and the unusual guitar tunings Ricky Wilson used.

-The band's first single, "Rock Lobster", recorded for DB Records in 1978, was an underground success, selling over 2,000 copies, that led to gigs at CBGB and Max's Kansas City in New York City.
-Both this version of "Rock Lobster" and its B-side, "52 Girls", are different recordings from those that appear on the band's 1979 debut album, and the early version of "52 Girls" is in a different key.
+The band's first single, "Rock Lobster", recorded for DB Records in 1978, was an underground success, selling over 2,000 copies, which led to gigs at CBGB and Max's Kansas City in New York City.
+Both this version of "Rock Lobster" and its B-side, "52 Girls", are different recordings from those that appear on the band's 1979 debut album and the early version of "52 Girls" is in a different key.

-The re-recorded version of "Rock Lobster" was also released as a single and in the UK and Germany was backed with an instrumental version of "Running Around", a non-album track at the time.
+The re-recorded version of "Rock Lobster" was also released as a single, and in the UK and Germany, it was backed with an instrumental version of "Running Around", a nonalbum track at the time.
 (A vocal re-recording of this appears on the band's second album, 1980's Wild Planet.)
 The buzz the record created in the UK meant their first show in London at the Electric Ballroom was packed and attended by UK pop stars, including Sandie Shaw, Green Gartside from Scritti Politti, and Joe Jackson.
-In Canada, released on the Warner Bros. label, the single went from cult hit to No. 1 on the RPM-compiled national chart on May 24, 1980.
+In Canada, released on the Warner Bros. label, the single went from cult hit to number one on the RPM-compiled national chart on May 24, 1980.
 John Lennon credited the song with inspiring his return to writing music.